Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 Where it falls short:

-- No LinkedIn outreach — email only
+- No LinkedIn outreach, email only

-Best for: Operators who already have qualified lead lists and need reliable high-volume email delivery.
+Best for: operators who already have qualified lead lists and need reliable high-volume email delivery.

 4. Smartlead

-Smartlead is similar to Instantly — focused on email infrastructure with multi-inbox rotation and warmup.
+Smartlead is similar to Instantly, focused on email infrastructure with multi-inbox rotation and warmup.
 See our Smartlead alternative page for more.

 What it does well:

-- Unlimited email accounts with auto-rotation
+- Many email accounts with auto-rotation

 - AI warmup and deliverability optimization